 Kathie: Hi Brad!
-It’s great to have a chance to talk to you and share the cover of the book you wrote with Louis Sylvester called THE CROOKED DOOR, set for release in Spring 2023 from Henry Holt and Co.
+It’s great to have a chance to talk to you and share the cover of the THE CROOKED DOOR, set for release in Spring 2023 from Henry Holt and Co.
 This is our first reveal for 2023, so it’s exciting to start seeing books coming out next year.
 I’d love to hear more about it, please.

 Brad: Thanks so much for having me!
 I’m so excited The Crooked Door is MG Book Village’s first cover reveal for 2023!
 In a nutshell, The Crooked Door is a standalone, contemporary horror novel for upper middle-graders that centers on a very strange Midwestern community called Pottsville.
 Our main protagonist, a 13-year-old girl named Ginny Snell, gets stuck in Pottsville after she and her parents encounter a dust storm on their way to Nebraska, where they’ve been forced to relocate after financial difficulties.
 When their truck breaks down on the outskirts of Pottsville, Ginny and her folks encounter a small heartland town that feels, on the surface, like the most heavenly place on earth, complete with smiling, friendly residents and a postcard-perfect downtown.
 But surface is the exact right word, because nothing is what it seems and Ginny quickly realizes their new surroundings are . . . not quite right . . . under that pitch-perfect veneer of streets and neighborhoods.

-When Louis and I pitched this concept to Henry Holt, we said it’s like R.L.
+When I pitched this concept to Henry Holt, I said it’s like R.L.
 Stine walking into the Twilight Zone and meeting a (kid-friendly) version of the Children of the Corn.
-It’s a scary, action-packed book, and we’re so excited for our readers to dive in!
+It’s a scary, action-packed book, and I’m so excited for readers to dive in!

 Kathie: This novel is your first middle-grade book that isn’t part of the Legends of the Lost Causes series.
 Was it difficult to leave that world?

-Brad: Actually, because Louis and I had concluded the writing of the Legends trilogy in a pretty grand and satisfying fashion back in mid-2019, entering a brand new world — that is to say, entering a contemporary world that wasn’t the Old West — felt exciting and refreshing to us.
-We definitely miss our old friends, Keech Blackwood and his Lost Causes, but getting to play in a whole new sandbox in Pottsville and invent the scariest town ever put to paper was an absolute blast.
+Brad: Actually, entering a brand new world — that is to say, entering a contemporary world that wasn’t the Old West — felt exciting and refreshing.
+I definitely Keech Blackwood and his Lost Causes, but getting to play in a whole new sandbox in Pottsville and invent the scariest town ever put to paper was an absolute blast.
 But Legends readers, take heart!
-The world of The Crooked Door may not look like the Old West, but Louis and I have placed a few Easter eggs into Pottsville that you may find . . . familiar.
-We hope you can spot them!
+The world of The Crooked Door may not look like the Old West, but there are a few Easter eggs in Pottsville that you may find . . . familiar.
+I hope you can spot them!